In the Spotlight

 The Zoning Ordinance can be reviewed at your local library or by using the online County Code Library.

-The Zoning Enforcement Division of the Office of Planing and Zoning is charged with enforcing the Zoning Ordinance, which requires that all investigations be initiated by a written complaint.
+The Zoning Enforcement Section of the Office of Planning and Zoning is charged with enforcing the Zoning Ordinance, which requires that all investigations be initiated by a written complaint.
 The staff consists of inspectors, a supervisor and clerical support staff.

 After a complaint is assigned, a Zoning Enforcement Inspector visits the site to determine if a violation exists.
 If a violation exists, the property owner is given written notification by mail of the violation and specific action that must be taken to correct the violation within a specific time frame.